ksreenu1/Personal-Website/content/Research/Project_1/index.md

 showInProjects: true
 ---

-Designing, developing and manufacturing MRI conditional RF Ablation catheters along with a software interface for tracking the catehters inside the human body using impedance based tracking electrodes.
+Designing, developing and manufacturing MRI conditional RF Ablation catheters along with a software interface for tracking the catheters inside the human body using impedance based tracking electrodes.
 These are used in EP procedures to treat life-threatening arrhythmias (Atrial Fibrillation, Ventricular tachycrdias, pre-ventricular contractions, etc.,.).